mctrl-io/mctrl/README.md

   Founders of crypto projects often assure their backers by saying they're doxxed.
 Well, I'm doxxed in that sense (@ismashrobots), but I also have this fact to bring to your attention, which you can also bank on: I confess to being doxxed before God, and so I'm one motivated fella to follow my Lord Jesus Christ in every word, thought and deed.
 If you've read this far, you know that means I'm already on MetaMission with all I've got.

-  Gustav: You really went off there.
+  Otter: You really went off there.

   Fox: Sorry.

-  Gustav: It's cool.
+  Otter: It's cool.
 But you could've said all that in chat and saved me a trip to your hole in the desert you keep with your bird-wife.

   Fox: Raven.

-  Gustav: That's a bird, bro.
+  Otter: That's a bird, bro.
 And she's your wife, right?
 Bird, wife.
 Bird-wife.

-  Fox: Have it your way, Gustav.
+  Fox: Have it your way, Otter: .

-  Gustav: Yes, let's have it my way and get back to the important questions.
+  Otter: Yes, let's have it my way and get back to the important questions.
 Is Mission CTRL a Christian organization?

   Fox: No, but the MetaMission is founded upon biblical principles because its framers, Fox and Raven, are Christians who seek God's will for directing